wfp/editorial-guide/04-content-punctuation.md

 The hyphen is used to link two words to form compounds, usually adjectives but also adverbs and nouns.
 There is a tendency to use the hyphen for this purpose mechanically and excessively.
 The [University of Sussex](http://www.sussex.ac.uk/informatics/punctuation/hyphenanddash/hyphen) again provides an excellent explanation of when – and why – to use hyphens, the thrust of which is that they should be used sparingly, when they are necessary to avoid confusion:

-The hyphen is used in writing compound words which, without the hyphen, would be ambiguous, hard to read or overly long.
+"The hyphen is used in writing compound words which, without the hyphen, would be ambiguous, hard to read or overly long.
 Here, more than anywhere else in the whole field of punctuation, there is room for individual taste and judgement; nevertheless, certain principles may be identified.
 These are:]

 * Above all, strive for clarity
 * Don't use a hyphen unless it's necessary
 * Where possible, follow established usage.

-On this last point, consult a good dictionary
+On this last point, consult a good dictionary."

-In line with this advice, use a hyphen to connect two words that together function as a compound modifier (an adjective or adverb) when to do otherwise might be confusing
+In line with this advice, use a hyphen to connect two words that together function as a compound modifier (an adjective or adverb) when to do otherwise might be confusing.

 Example: “The short-story editor replaced the book on the shelf.”
 Without the hyphen one might conclude that the subject of that sentence is a story editor who happened to be short, rather than an editor of short stories as intended.
 If there is little likelihood of confusion omit the hyphen.
 Example: high school student.

 Example: 100-year-old trees.
 This refers to an unstated number of trees that are 100 years old.
 Without the hyphens it could refer either to that or to 100 trees that are one year old.

-No hyphen is needed with adverbs ending in –ly (e.g., a “badly written novel”.
+No hyphen is needed with adverbs ending in –ly (e.g., a “badly written novel”).
 One is needed, however, when an adverb not ending in -ly might be mistaken for an adjective.
 For example, “a little-used car” may or may not be understood in the same way as “a little used car”.

 Use hyphens to link to prefixes (e.g., post-apocalyptic) when omitting the hyphen might cause confusion.
-Examples: re-cover (when you mean to cover again, to avoid confusing it with recover), pre-position (when you mean to position in advance, to avoid confusing it with preposition) and un-ionized (when you mean something that has not been ionized, to avoid confusion with unionized)
+Examples: re-cover (when you mean to cover again, to avoid confusing it with recover), pre-position (when you mean to position in advance, to avoid confusing it with preposition) and un-ionized (when you mean something that has not been ionized, to avoid confusion with unionized).

 Also use hyphens to link prefixes when omitting the hyphen would produce a word that is hard to read or subject to mispronunciation: non-negotiable; pre-empt; re-emerge.
 Note that prefixes should never stand alone: they must either form part of a closed word (e.g., antimicrobial) or be made part of a compound word through the use of a hyphen (e.g., anti-aircraft).